Student Travel Award for Research (STAR)

 Deadlines and Future Calls

 Calls for proposals are anticipated to be made once per semester.
 Thus, travel should be timed to occur within 6 months of the application date.
-The deadline for submitting proposals for the Fall 2016 call for a STAR grant is OCTOBER 31, 2016.
-The next call for STAR proposals will be in March 2017.
+The deadline for submitting proposals for the Spring 2017 call for a STAR grant is March 31, 2017.
+The next call for STAR proposals will be in October 2017.

 The STAR review committee is composed of four faculty members from the Department of Psychological Sciences.
 Proposals will be evaluated based on quality of writing, scientific merit, original contribution of the student to the research, quality of the proposed conference, appropriateness of the estimated budget and the funding priorities noted above.
 Every effort will be made to support as many meritorious proposals as possible within the constraints of the STAR budget for a given call.

 The maximum award for a STAR grant is $500.
 As noted above, STAR grants are intended as supplementary funding.
 Thus, students should NOT apply for a STAR grant until they have already applied for travel funding from other sources of travel support at USD for which they are eligible.
 Students who have received funds or have applications pending from these other sources may apply for a STAR grant but and will be eligible to receive up to $500 total of additional funding from STAR.
 Students who either do not receive funding from other sources or are ineligible for funding from these other sources may apply for up to $500 total from the STAR program.

 Students are expected to compose their own proposals.
 It is appropriate, however, for faculty members to provide feedback to the student on their proposals